portland-dsa/website-hugo/content/what-were-up-to.md

 * Gives caregivers of young children the opportunity to work or go to school.
 * Provides a way to pay preschool and childcare workers living wages.
 * Builds the political support to sustain funding for a strong preschool program and creates momentum to expand it to younger and older children.

+## Portland DSA for Bernie 2020
+The Portland chapter of DSA voted in a landslide to join the national DSA Bernie 2020 campaign on July 14, 2019.
+Our members support this campaign because we recognize that Bernie’s campaign for the Democratic Presidential nomination and potentially the Presidency itself throughout 2019 and 2020 creates a unique opportunity for Portland DSA to build our base through engaging in a nationally relevant election.
+As of July 2019, Portland DSA is supporting Paige Kreisman for Oregon House District 42 as well as the Universal Preschool NOW ballot measure campaign in the same electoral cycle that will potentially share the ballot with Bernie Sanders in the May 2020 primary and/or the November 2020 general election.
+We see entry into the Bernie 2020 campaign at this moment as a way to increase membership, strengthen our chapter, boost our campaigns, and build support for sharing our socialist vision with the working people of Portland.

+## PDX Amazon Workers Solidarity Campaign
+We are the Amazon Workers Solidarity Campaign!

+Our campaign is aimed at educating, supporting, and helping workers in whatever ways we can, so they can improve wages, benefits and working conditions!